 Amending the camp strategic improvement plan.
 A camp strategic improvement plan may be amended by submitting a revised plan to NCAP at NCAP@scouting.org at least 30 days prior to the camping season if the change is to take effect during a seasonal program.
 The amended plan is considered approved after 30 days unless NCAP seeks additional information or rejects the amended plan.
 A copy of the amended plan (and all prior plans during the current authorization period) must be kept with the authorization to operate.
-It is recommended that councils use the interim report (third year of the authorization period) as a great opportunity to review and revise the camp strategic improvement plan in light of progress and financial constraints.

 Documentation.
 The council should document the improvements contemplated by the camp strategic improvement plan as they occur with reference to the measure, planned implementation date, actual implementation date, and whether the measure was a success based upon the initial criteria and in practice.
-Documentation of successfully completed measures will be submitted with the interim report and the next application for authorization and will be part of the critical "meaningful improvement" demonstration.
+Documentation of successfully completed measures will be submitted with the next application for authorization and will be part of the critical "meaningful improvement" demonstration.